Aretext stores its configuration in a single YAML file. You can edit the config file using the

 - For dictionaries, the keys from later rules are added to the merged dictionary, potentially overwriting keys set by previous rules.

 This is a powerful mechanism for customizing configuration based on filename extension and/or project location.
-For example, suppose that one project you work on uses four spaces to indent JSON files.
+For example, suppose that the style guidelines for a project mandate four spaces of indentation for JSON.
 You could add a new rule to your config that overwrites the tabSize for JSON files in that specific project:

 Fixing errors on startup